samart/httpclient/README.md

 to run

-mvn runMod and hit http://localhost:9903/api/doPost from your browser
+mvn runMod and hit http://localhost:9903/api/doPost from your browser s